Vendiel/daresay-a11y/posts/control-actions.md

 ---
 id: controls-action
-title: An action should be triggered when a user releases a control (up-event) and it must be possible to stop or undo
+title: Action should be triggered on release of a control (up-event) and be possible to stop or undo
 tags:
   - Controls
   - Buttons